Introduction to the Veiled Chameleon

 Supplementation Twice A Month.

 We have to be careful on this one as many manufacturers claim to have vitamin A, but what they really have is beta-carotene which is that carotenoid that we humans use to convert into retinol.
 We chameleon keepers have that study that, unfortunately, suggests that beta carotene is not effective for us.
 Though this study was done for panther chameleons.
 We do not know how similar chameleons from other genus are.
 So you have to look at the ingredients list to verify that is really in there.
-I will be recommending the Arcadia RevitaliseD3 because it has relatively low levels of both vitamin A and Vitamin D3.
-While we really do not know how much vitamin A is safe, by using the lower dose we have a finer control over how much is being given if we have to adjust our dosage due to individual animal sensitivities.
+I am recommending a multivitamin that has a maximum of 200k IU/lb of vitamin A and 20k IU/lb of vitamin D3.
+While we really do not know how much vitamin A is safe, this dose level has been commonly used and has been shown to be safe for Veiled Chameleons.
+Though I usually actually use supplements with less than this level, which has proven effective as well.
+The presently accepted ratio in veterinary medicine is 10:1 vitamin A to D3.
+This is why most supplements provide these vitamins in this ratio.

 The supplements available with both D3 and A are as follows: